 - Information Dissemination provides awareness and knowledge on the nature and extent of alcohol, tobacco and drug use, abuse and addiction and the effects on individuals, families and communities.
 It also provides knowledge and awareness of available prevention programs and services.
 Information dissemination is characterized by one-way communication from the source to the audience, with limited contact between the two. - Education involves two-way communication, which is distinguished from the Information Dissemination category by the fact that interaction between the educator/facilitator and the participants is the basis of its activities.
 Activities under this category are to affect critical life and social skills, including decision-making, refusal skills, critical analysis (e.g., of media messages) and systematic judgment abilities. - Alternative Activities operates under the premise that healthy activities will deter participants from the use of alcohol, tobacco and other drugs.
 The premise is that constructive and healthy activities offset the attraction to, or otherwise meet the needs usually filled by, alcohol, tobacco and other drugs (ATOD) and therefore minimize or eliminate use of ATOD.
-These activities must be directly linked to an educational or skillbuilding activity. - Problem Identification and Referral targets those persons who have experienced illicit/age-inappropriate use of alcohol, tobacco or other drugs in order to assess if their behavior can be reversed through education. - Community-Based Process aims directly at building community capacity to more effectively provide prevention and treatment services for alcohol, tobacco and drug abuse disorders.
+These activities must be directly linked to an educational or skill-building activity. - Problem Identification and Referral targets those persons who have experienced illicit/age-inappropriate use of alcohol, tobacco or other drugs in order to assess if their behavior can be reversed through education. - Community-Based Process aims directly at building community capacity to more effectively provide prevention and treatment services for alcohol, tobacco and drug abuse disorders.
 Activities include organizing, planning, enhancing efficiency and effectiveness of services, inter-agency collaboration, coalition building and networking. - Environmental establishes or changes written and unwritten community standards, codes, ordinances and attitudes, thereby influencing incidence and prevalence of the abuse of alcohol, tobacco and other drugs used in the population.
 This category is divided into two subcategories: activities which center on legal or regulatory initiatives and those that relate to action-oriented initiatives.

-Prevention Services by Federal Strategy as Reported to PBPS State Fiscal Years 2005-2006 through 2009-2010
+Prevention Services by Federal Strategy as Reported to PBPS State Fiscal Years 2006-2007 through 2010-2011

+IOM Population Categories

-Defined below are the three IOM Population Categories.
-The six Federal Strategies can be done in each population category.
-Figure 7 shows these population categories broken out by Federal Strategy for state fiscal year 2009-2010.
+The six Federal Strategies are applicable and are utilized by each IOM population category.
+Figure 7 shows these population categories broken out by Federal Strategy for state fiscal year 2010-2011.
+Defined below are the three IOM population categories.
 Included in the definitions are examples of activities that comprise the overall concept of services that prevent or reduce the use and abuse of alcohol, tobacco and other drugs.
 While Education services play a large role in all Universal prevention service activities to large diverse groups, the indicated target population covering high-risk individuals is now showing well over 50 percent Problem Identification and Referral services.
 Based on Federal guidelines this makes for more effective prevention programs statewide.

 Universal Preventive Interventions are activities targeted to the general public or a whole population group that has not been identified on the basis of individual risk.
 Information Dissemination is a large part of informing large general audiences successfully.
 Education to the universal population is also an important aspect of prevention programming.
-The Division of Prevention has the goal of increasing Community-Based Processes in the future.
+The Division of Prevention has the goal of increasing Community-Based Processes and is succeeding (see Figure 6).